 Robinhood is evolving beyond rapid-fire trading into a full-service financial platform designed to support customers throughout their financial lives.
 Its forward strategy rests on three pillars:

-• Blockchain infrastructure via Robinhood Layer 2, built on Arbitrum, which doubles as a regulatory hedge if PFOF is restricted in the U.S.
+Blockchain infrastructure via Robinhood Layer 2, built on Arbitrum, which doubles as a strategic diversification play as the regulatory landscape around PFOF continues to evolve.

 The strategy is already showing results.
-Robinhood has delivered six consecutive profitable quarters, with trailing twelve-month revenue growth of 59.4% and gross margins of 91.5%.
-Investor confidence has followed—its stock surged 229.2% year-to-date through September 2025, making it one of the best performers in the S&P 500.
+Robinhood delivered eight consecutive profitable quarters through Q4 2025, with full-year revenue growth of 52% and adjusted EBITDA margins of 56%.
+Investor confidence followed—its stock surged approximately 198% over the full year 2025, making it one of the best performers in the S&P 500, though shares have pulled back roughly 24% in early 2026.

 Robinhood’s long-term vision is to control everything from trade execution to asset custody.
 And its success will depend on keeping the app simple and accessible while adding the deeper services needed to compete with traditional financial institutions.